Speakers

 Dave Checketts

 Dave is an American businessman and sports executive.
 He began his career at Bain & Company, a Boston-based consulting firm.
 He was the CEO of Madison Square Garden and is responsible for founding the New York Liberty in 1997.
-He thereafter founded SCP Worldwide, a sports consulting and investment entity.
+He thereafter founded SCP Worldwide, a sports consulting and investment company.
 He is the managing partner of Checketts Partners Investment Management.

 Evan Chesler